ga-wdi-pvd/express-mongoose/readme.md

 * Identify how an Express app fits within the MVC framework.
 * Connect an Express app to a MongoDB database.
 * Implement CRUD functionality in an Express app using Mongoose.
-* Refactor an express app into multiple files.

 ## Framing (5 minutes / 0:05)